 In 2016-2017, MSF filed a patent opposition and later a writ petition to challenge Pfizer's vaccine composition patent that has blocked India from developing alternative versions of Pfizer's PCV13 vaccine.
-The equivalent patent has been granted in South Korea, which compelled a Korean vaccine developer to close their production of PCV13.
+The equivalent patent has been granted in South Korea, which compelled a Korean vaccine developer to close their development of an alternative PCV13.

 In the context of COVID-19, IP barriers have been reported in vaccine patent disputes and can hinder vaccine development.
 Research has revealed that a large portfolio of background IP, such as more than 100 patents on mRNA platform technologies that are used for COVID-19 vaccines, has already been granted on key technology platforms used for COVID-19 vaccine development.
-Several bilateral voluntary agreements have been signed between vaccine developers and producers since the start of the pandemic on possible vaccine candidates, but none of the agreements have been made publicly available to allow for an assessment of the scope and conditions.
-Restrictive license terms can have a detrimental impact on access.
+Several bilateral voluntary agreements have been signed between vaccine developers and producers since the start of the pandemic on possible vaccine candidates, but most of the agreements have not been made publicly available to allow for an assessment of the scope and conditions.